FireChickenProductivity/Talon-Voice-EquatIO-Commands/README.md

 minus or negative: -

-times or star or inner product or dot product: creates the dot multiplication symbol
+times or star or inner product or dot product: dot multiplication symbol

+cross [product] or by: cross multiplication symbol

 slash: / (starts division)